grafana/loki/docs/sources/setup/install/helm/install-scalable/aws.md

 - CoreDNS
 - kube-proxy

 You must also install an OIDC provider on the EKS cluster.
 This is required for the IAM roles and policies to work correctly.
-If you are using EKSctl, you can install the OIDC provider using a command like this:
+If you are using EKSctl, you can install the OIDC provider using the following command:

 ```bash
 eksctl utils associate-iam-oidc-provider --cluster loki --approve